osfclient/osfclient/CONTRIBUTING.md

 By contributing, you are agreeing that we may redistribute your work under [this license](license).

+We use the [GitHub flow](https://guides.github.com/introduction/flow/) model for contributions.

 Contributions should follow these guidelines:

 * all changes by pull request (PR);